A guide to the tropical fishkeeping

 The second thing which leads to algae growing is too much ammonia in the aquarium.
 Basically, take the algae as a small plant.
 A plant needs light, ammonia to grow.
 If there is not enough plants in the tank, algae will take it’s chance and it will grow.

-Bad filtration is sometimes used as another reason of growing algae, but bad filtration means a lot of ammonia in a tank.
+Improper filtration is sometimes used as another reason of growing algae, the reason is that insufficient filtration results in a lot of ammonia in a fish tank.

 So how to fight against algae?
 Firstly, use the proper lighting.
 Secondly, plant enough plants.
 Next, use strong filter which will help the nitrification bacteria.
 Another possibility is to buy fish which will eat the algae.
 Small plecos love algae like other Catfish do.
 When they’re adult, they will not care about algae at all.